Godzilla vs. King Ghidorah: Plot

-Becoming sympathetic for Japan’s people, Emmy reveals to Terasawa the truth behind the Futurians' mission: in the 23rd century, Japan is an economic superpower surpassing the United States, Russia, and China, even buying out South America and Africa.
+Becoming sympathetic for Japan's people, Emmy reveals to Terasawa the truth behind the Futurians' mission: in the 23rd century, Japan is an economic superpower surpassing the United States, Russia, and China, even buying out South America and Africa.
 The Futurians sought to change history and prevent this by creating Ghidorah and having him destroy present-day Japan; and planned to erase Godzilla from history to prevent him from threatening their plans.
 After M-11 brings Emmy back to MOTHER, she reprograms the android to help her.

 Shindo plans to send his nuclear submarine to the Bering Strait and irradiate Godzillasaurus, and recreate Godzilla.
 However, Terasawa discovers that a Soviet nuclear submarine sank there in the 1970s, releasing enough radiation to mutate Godzillasaurus into the current Godzilla (Note: As depicted in The Return of Godzilla (1984).).
 Godzilla destroys Shindo's submarine and feeds on the radiation, consequently recovering from the ANEB and becoming larger.
 Godzilla arrives in Japan and faces Ghidorah.
 M-11 and Terasawa help Emmy sabotage MOTHER's control over Ghidorah, causing Ghidorah to lose focus, before Godzilla blasts off Ghidorah's middle head.
 After sending Ghidorah crashing into the Sea of Okhotsk, Godzilla destroys MOTHER, killing Wilson and Grenchiko.

 Godzilla turns his ire on Japan, rampaging from Sapporo to Tokyo, where he kills Shindo after seemingly recognizing him.
 Emmy travels to the future with M-11 and returns having created Mecha-King Ghidorah, a cyborg version of Ghidorah.
-The cyborg is initially ineffective in its battle with Godzilla, but manages to restrain and carry Godzilla out of Japan.
+The cyborg is initially ineffective in his battle with Godzilla, but manages to restrain and carry Godzilla out of Japan.
 Godzilla breaks from his restraints causing both to fall into the ocean, destroying Mecha-King Ghidorah.
 Emmy returns to the future with M-11, but not before revealing to Terasawa that she is his descendant.
 Back in the ocean floor, a still living Godzilla regains consciousness over Ghidorah's remains.